visualpharm/Lunacy/docs/index_updated.md

        <strong> Amount  </strong>
      </summary>

    This field is the maximum number of icons which you'd like to receive.
-Default value is 25.
+The default value is 25.

    </details>